The General Studies Bachelor's Degree at Charter Oak requires you to complete a concentration.

 when you want to complete your degree, and which credits you have already completed.

-For a list of the many concentration areas, please visit the Concentration / Fields of Study page.
+For a list of the many concentration areas, please see out Concentrations and Fields of Study.

 Concentration Plan of Study (CPS)